denismilovanov/PostgresqlDeployerGUI/README.md

 Explanation:

 1) not_in_git - this option tells if non-git database objects are shown (they will be marked as `NOT IN GIT`),
+2) reload_and_apply - show 'Reload and apply' button (makes sense for development purposes only, not in production),
-2) pg_bin - path to psql and pg_dump executables (%v will be replaced to MAJOR.MINOR version of current database you work at).
+3) pg_bin - path to psql and pg_dump executables (%v will be replaced to MAJOR.MINOR version of current database you work at).

 You may omit any of these options.